 2. Trim, peel and coarsely grate the carrots.
 Set to one side

 3. Tip the flour, sugar, baking powder and bicarbonate of soda in to a large mixing bowl.
-Finely grate in the fresh ginger (no need to peel) and zest from the orange.
+Finely grate in the fresh ginger (no need to peel) and the zest from the orange.

 4. Pour in the oat milk, coconut oil, apple cider vinegar and vanilla extract.
 Stir to just combine.
 Add the carrots, sultanas and pumpkin seeds and stir again to fold them through the mixture.